 Squid fishing at Portsea pier

-Squid is likely the most targeted species at Portsea pier.
-The area is full of weed beds which makes a great ecosystem for squid.
-The fishing for squid can be exceptional during the night and the pier is often full of anglers during the dark.
-You can learn more about targeting squid here by reading our detailed guide on How to catch squid at Portsea Pier
+Squid is the most targeted species at Portsea Pier as it is full of weed beds, making it the perfect squid ecosystem.
+Fishing for squid can be exceptional at night, and the pier is often full of anglers during the dark.
+You can learn more about targeting squid here by reading our detailed guide on How to catch squid at Portsea Pier.
+Stay nimble and look for signs on the pier, such as ink stains and visible weed beds.
+The best way to catch squid is with squid jigs cast out and worked with a series of lifts and pauses.
+Suspending a silver whiting or flesh bait on a prong can also work well.

 Targeting Snapper at Portsea